Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi2.md

 ### A. WeightNorm
-**Asks: How to decouple the magnitude and direction and handle them separately.**
+**Asks: How to decouple the magnitude and direction of weights and handle them separately.**

 By default, a weight vector $\mathbf{w}$ entangles both **direction** (where the neuron looks) and **magnitude** (how strongly it fires) into a single array of parameters.
 A weight update intended to adjust feature alignment accidentally alters signal amplitude, forcing the optimizer to constantly re-calibrate its line.